Parts of an External Bifold Door: Tracks and Hardware

 Part of the job of the bifold door track is to prevent your door from swinging away from the door and colliding with nearby furniture and the flowerbeds lining your patio.
 So, is it even possible to install a bifold door without a track?
 The answer is probably yes; it’s the pivot rather than the guides which bear most of the door’s weight, and thus the track isn’t strictly a necessary part of the door’s structure.

-Installing a bi-fold door isn’t as tricky as you might suspect.
+Installing an external bifold door isn’t as tricky as you might suspect.
 The parts we’ve mentioned are all included alongside your door, alongside the instructions necessary to connect everything.
 Moreover, once you’ve finished the task, you’ll have a fairly strong grasp of all of the components that go into yours.
 This knowledge will prove invaluable when you come to maintain and repair the door!

 For handy hints and tips, why not check out some of our useful information articles...